Troubleshooting High Availability

 If local clients are unable to obtain DNS responses from a CARP VIP on the cluster, check the following items:

-• If using either the DNS Resolver or DNS Forwarder, ensure the daemon is configured to listen on All interfaces or at least Localhost and the internal CARP VIPs.
+• If using either the DNS Resolver or DNS Forwarder, ensure the daemon is configured to listen on all interfaces or at least Localhost and the internal CARP VIPs.

 • Ensure the local interface firewall rules pass both TCP and UDP port 53 to the CARP VIPs used for local DNS.